By Jennifer Turvey, Improvement Practitioner and Coach

 Listening as a coach means being laser-focused on the problem solver.

-This deeper level of listening enables the coach to respond in ways that move the problem-solver forward in addressing a problem or issue that they own.
+This deeper level of listening enables the coach to respond in ways which move the problem solver forward in addressing a problem or issue they own.

 About Jennifer Turvey

 Jenn is completing a one-year professional coaching certification.
 She currently coaches clients and works as a freelance writer and instructional designer.

 She has her Lean and Six Sigma Green Belt and previously worked as an improvement and operational planning practitioner for the State of Colorado.

 Jenn studied spiritual and religious experience in her Bachelor’s and Master’s degrees, and is a perpetual student of human development and personal growth.

 She enjoys snowshoeing, eating, homebrewing, and drinking a good beer while reading a good book.

 Don’t miss future editions of the Transformance Communiqué, the newsletter designed for those serious about crafting sustainable organizations.click here to create your own account.

 Co-Active Coaching: The Proven Framework for Transformative Conversations at Work and in Life by Henry Kimsey-House, Karen Kimsey-House, Phillip Sandahl, and Laura Whitworth